The court reversed part of a lower court decision and upheld part of it, allowing landlords to ask about tenants’ criminal histories.

 “In 2017, Seattle passed the “Fair Chance Housing Ordinance,” forbidding landlords from asking about or considering prospective tenants’ criminal backgrounds,” the Pacific Legal Foundation wrote in a release.

-“Ms. Lyles is an artist by trade, but she earns most of her income by renting out a small single-family home that she owns in Seattle.
+“Ms. Lyles is an artist by trade, but she earns most of herout a small single-family Seattle.
 As a single woman and survivor of sexual assault, she has the right to know if her rental applicants have engaged in crimes that might endanger her.
-But Seattle tried to take that right away.
-As a result, Ms. Lyles and several other housing providers filed a federal lawsuit.
+But Seattle tried to take As a result, Ms. Lyles and several other housing providers filed a federal lawsuit.
 After the district court ruled in Seattle’s favor, they appealed to the Ninth Circuit,” the foundation wrote.